 Auto AI will gather all customer questions and cluster them into groups.
 As a result:

 1. You could end up with new examples of how customers communicate their need to find an ATM machine e.g. “close ATMs”.
-This will allow your AI virtual assistant to better understand how your customers express themselves, avoiding fallbacks and clarifications.
+This will allow your AI virtual agent to better understand how your customers express themselves, avoiding fallbacks and clarifications.
 Better understanding, quicker service.

-2. You could end up with entirely new needs such as “I wanna get a new visa card”, thus adding a new question category (intent) named “get_new_credit_card”.
+2. You could end up with entirely new needs such as “I wanna get a new visa card”, thus adding a new question category (Intent) named “get_new_credit_card”.
 This will improve your understanding of customer expectations and thus your services.
 Better understanding, improved customer satisfaction.

 Indicative Use Case